browsermedia/bcms_google_mini_search/README.markdown

 2. Google Mini Search Results Portlet - Sends query to the Mini, formats the XML response and displays the results.

 Features:

 1. Allows for formatted results of GSA search results.
-2. Will display Key Matches (as of 1.1)
+2. Will display Key Matches
-3. Will display Synonyms/Related Queries (as of 1.1)
+3. Will display Synonyms/Related Queries
-4. Allows conditional overriding of collections (i.e. by default it will search one collection, but a 'site=OTHER_COLLECTION' param can be passed to override that)
+4. Allows conditional overriding of collections (i.e. by default it will search one default collection, but a 'site=OTHER_COLLECTION' param can be passed to override that)
+5. Sort by Date/Relevance - Users can now toggle the results display between date and relevance.
+6. Cached Links - Each result now correctly generate a link to the cached version of the document as stored by the GSA.
+7. [GSA Only] Narrow Your Search - Shows users a set of other suggested queries to allow them to 'Narrow Your Search', based on the current query and what results are stored in GSA.
+Only available for GSA instances, as Google Mini does not support Dynamic Result Clustering.

 Note: This module assume the BrowserCMS web site owner has access to their own GSA/Google Mini server, either hosted by themselves or a third party service.